Maximus (comics): Fictional character biography

 Maximus stages his first successful coup a few years later.
 By performing an illegal experiment on the Alpha Primitives, the subhuman worker clones that once served the Inhumans, Maximus creates the Trikon, three bodiless energy beings of great destructive power.
-While the Trikon wreaks havoc in Attilan, Maximus is able to drive the Royal Family of Inhumans out of the city.
+While the Trikon wreaks havoc in Attilan, Maximus successfully drives the Royal Family of Inhumans out of the city.
 Maximus later sends Gorgon in search of the amnesiac Medusa.
-In the several year interval before Black Bolt and his cousins locate her in America, Maximus rules Attilan in Black Bolt's stead.
+In the several-year interval before Black Bolt and his cousins locate her in America, Maximus rules Attilan in Black Bolt's stead.
 Secure in his position, Maximus has his servant, the Seeker, locate the Royal Family and bring them back to Attilan.
 Upon doing so, Black Bolt seizes the crown back, to Maximus' dismay.
 Maximus also encounters the Fantastic Four for the first time.
 Maximus, hoping to win back the public's affection, activates the Atmo-Gun device he has been working on, a machine he believes will kill the human race and leave all other living beings intact.
 Maximus miscalculates, however, and the device has no effect.
-Out of spite, Maximus uses the device to erect a "negative zone" barrier (not to be confused with the anti-matter dimension of that name) that encases Attilan in a dark force sphere, imprisoning the entire race inside.
+Out of spite, Maximus uses the device to erect a barrier around Attilan, imprisoning the entire race inside.
 Black Bolt liberates his people by using his quasi-sonic voice to destroy the barrier, at the price of devastating Attilan's ancient architecture.

 Maximus then allies himself with six Inhuman criminals, sentenced for their treachery and subversive acts by Black Bolt with his verdict being interpreted by Oracle.
 Freeing Falcona, Aireo, Stallior, Nebulo, Leonus, and Timberius from their place of imprisonment with the Hulk's aid, Maximus then tricks the Hulk into breaching the protective barrier guarding a forbidden chemical substance created by the Inhuman scientist Romnar centuries ago.
 This substance had certain highly unstable energy absorbing capacities and Maximus intends to use it to usurp the throne again, but Black Bolt overpowers him before he can do so.

 Maximus succeeds in bringing about his second coup some months later.
 Drugging the Royal Family with will-deadening "hypno-potions", Maximus takes the crown from Black Bolt and has the Royal Family imprisoned.
 Before he can activate his Hypno-Gun, which he believes will make all mankind surrender to his will, the Royal Family escapes and subdues him.
 Escaping Attilan with his band of renegades in a rocket, Maximus lands in the South American country of Costa Salvador, and attempts to build a will-deadening device similar to his Hypno-Gun.
 His plans are opposed by the Hulk and the United States Army, however, and he and his allies are forced to flee again.